-I have been working at Global Resources full-time (less than an year)Pros
+I have been working at Global Resources full-time (More than a year)

 Let us know if we're missing any workplace or industry recognition –